 Become a Blanketeer!
-A Blanketeer is someone who donates blankets.
+A Blanketeer is someone who stitches and donates blankets.
 It is a combination of the words "blanket" and "volunteer", and is as warm and fuzzy sounding as the blankets they donate!

 Volunteers are always needed.
 Does your youth organization, service sorority, church group, quilt or sewing guild, civic organization or business want to volunteer?
 Contact us for opportunities!
 Or simply make a blanket (or 2 or 10!) at home, or attend a Make a Blanket Day, and donate your creation to us.
 Please read our blanket guidelines.

 Available to Drive

 Volunteer to help us deliver blankets.
 We regularly receive requests for donations, and especially when a disaster strikes, we need volunteers to help deliver blankets to those who need them.
 We also need people willing to pick up donations.

 Many of our volunteers have the time to make blankets, but don't have the resources to purchase the supplies needed to make blankets.
 Your donations make it possible for these volunteers to create blankets for kids who need a warm blanket hug.
 Read below for the types of donations Project Linus of Greater OKC can accept.

 Clearing your clutter?
 Cleaning out Grandma's house?
 We'll take it!
 We accept donations of the following: